News media paid promotional programs

 - Newspaper B publishes seven days a week.

 - Newspaper A wants to serve Newspaper B’s Sunday issue to all of its subscribers.

-The supplemental copies of Newspaper B are eligible as paid home delivery if the following requirements are met:
+The supplemental copies of Newspaper B are eligible as paid individual subscriptions if the following requirements are met:

 - Promotional materials clearly identify the two newspapers being sold together and reflect a qualifying purchase price for the bundle.

 - The supplemental newspaper isn’t stated or referred to as free, no additional cost, complimentary or other synonymous language.
-Copies presented or implied as free to the consumer are only eligible as qualified home delivery - targeted circulation.
+Copies presented or implied as free to the consumer are only eligible as qualified home delivery - address specific.